Risk Factors

 3. Risks concerning price competition

 Aluminum electrolytic capacitors, our main product, are subject to price competition between competitors in Japan and overseas, which carry the risk of impacting the operating results and financial position of the Group.
 As our Group conducts business activities in various countries and markets, we must respond to price competition risks based on specific factors of each country and market.
 Relevant risk factors include fluctuations in production and sales costs, rises in material costs, and innovations in production technology of each country and region.
 Our Group, which has a high ratio of overseas sales, constantly faces the threat of international competition.
 As such, intensifying price competition could not only drive down profits, but could also cause a drop in our global market share.
 One of our strengths is our integrated production system for everything from material development to product sales.
 We will take advantage of this structure to promote cost reductions by optimizing production systems.
 At the same time, we will increase our competitive strength by developing products with high added value and high profitability, and by expanding sales in core markets.
 We take measures against risks in line with the abovementioned business strategies, but intensifying price competition could impact the operating results and financial position of the Group.
+Looking ahead to fiscal year 2025, the business environment for orders is expected to improve, and the likelihood of excessive price competition remains low.

 4. Risks concerning raw material price fluctuations and procurement